How to Convert PDF to Text with OCR

 Method 1: How to Convert PDF to Text with OCR

-By far the easiest way to convert PDF into text that can be edited and searched is to use PDFelement.
+By far the easiest way to convert PDF into text that can be edited and searched is to use Wondershare PDFelement - PDF Editor.
 It's a hassle-free application for PDF editing, conversion, signing, security, forms, OCR and other basic as well as advanced tasks.
 The slick interface makes it easy to use.
 The intuitive controls give you the exact editing, annotation, and other tools that you need when performing a task.
 As an example, when you import a scanned PDF into PDFelement, the OCR plugin automatically clicks in and asks you to activate it in order to perform OCR.
 That's where the first step of this process begins.

 Step 1.
 Click "Perform OCR"

-The file can be imported by an easy drag-and-drop of the mouse or by using the "Open File…" menu option.
+The file can be imported by an easy drag-and-drop of the mouse or by using the "Open files" menu option.
 Once it's open, you'll see a notification bar asking if you want to "Perform OCR" on the document.

 Step 2.
 Settings for OCR